ArnavGuptaa/spatialchat/README.md

 ## Why This Exists

 SpatialChat is designed as a **reference architecture** for building multi-agent systems with LangGraph.
-The spatial transcriptomics domain is just one application.
-You can plug in your own sub-agents, tools, and data sources to adapt it to any domain.

 The core pattern (supervisor routing to specialized sub-agents, each with their own tools and prompts) is general-purpose and extensible.
-Fork it, swap out the biology, and build your own agent.
+Fork it, add your own sub-agents and do intricate analysis.

+## What It Can Do

+SpatialChat ships with four specialized sub-agents, each with their own toolset.
+A supervisor routes every user query to the right agent and synthesizes the results into a single response with embedded plots.

+**Dataset discovery and loading.** Search available datasets by tissue, species, or technology.
+Load any h5ad file with spatial coordinates.
+Fuzzy gene name matching handles typos and case mismatches automatically.
+An LRU cache manages memory so multiple large datasets (1-5 GB each) can be swapped without crashing.

+**Spatial gene expression.** Plot any gene on tissue coordinates with a color-scaled scatter plot.
+Compare expression between two cell groups with a Mann-Whitney U test (p-value, log2 fold change, violin plot).
+View mean expression across all cell types as a ranked bar chart.
+Visualize spatial domains, clusters, or any categorical annotation on the tissue.

+**Spatial statistics.** Compute Moran's I spatial autocorrelation for individual genes or find the top 10 most spatially variable genes across the dataset.
+Run co-occurrence analysis to see which cell types tend to appear near each other in tissue.

+**Neighborhood analysis.** Test which cell type pairs are spatially enriched as neighbors (neighborhood enrichment).
+Compute a cell-cell contact frequency matrix showing how often each pair of types are direct spatial neighbors.

+**Streamlit frontend.** Multi-turn chat with persistent conversation threads, a sidebar showing the currently loaded dataset and available catalog, inline plot rendering, and auto-generated follow-up suggestions after each answer.

 ## Quick Start